davemolk/ghost/README.md

 * Customize your search with advanced query filtering.
 * In addition to exact URL matching (default), ghost supports URL matching based on -domain, -host, and -prefix.
 * ghost retrieves all archived links for the submitted URL prefix, writes the whole set to a file, and parses the set into URLs with a unique snapshot and URLs with multiple iterations.
 These subsets are written to individual files.
+* You'll also
-* ghost performs a concurrent whois lookup and gets the IPv4 and IPv6 addresses for the submitted URL, writing the data to a file in each case.
+ghost performs a concurrent whois lookup and gets the IPv4 and IPv6 addresses for the submitted URL, writing the data to a file in each case.
 * All told, entering a URL gets you the following:
-    * allResources.json
+    * archivedURLs.json
     * ip.txt
     * multiple.json
+    * robots.txt
+    * sitemap.xml
     * snaps.json
     * unique.json
     * whois.txt.